JaxWil24/UFOs/README.md

 ## Summary
-Overall, this page and analysis is helpul in quick parsing through data.
+Overall, this page and analysis is helpful in quick parsing through data.
 A set back of the design is the data will not continue to update as more sightings go on.
 A recommendation I have is to use an api instead of a single dataset.
 Another recommendation would be to add a comment section or the ability to like specific sightings on the HTML file.
 This would allow more interaction for those doing research on unidentified flying objects.